Grape Variety : Chardonnay

 Site : A very small single vineyard shared between Chanson and the Hospices de Beaune on a hump of the hill of Corton.
 The vineyard used to belong to Charles Gravier, Count of Vergennes, born in Dijon, who was counselor to Louis XVI.
 Count of Vergennes signed with Benjamin Franklin the Treaty of Alliance between France and the United States.
 With this Treaty France was the first country in the world to recognize the United States of America.

-The Vintage 2014 : After a cool and rainy winter and a frost episode in April, the warm and dry weather in spring was perfect for the flowering.
-In July and August the weather was more demanding.
-It became fine again early September with a true indian summer which enabled a perfect maturation for the grapes.
+The Vintage 2015 : After a cold winter and a mild spring, the weather conditions in summer (with important differences of temperature between day and night from August onwards) were ideal and enabled a perfect maturation of the grapes.
 The harvest took place mid September under a bright sunshine.
-The white wines develop very pure zesty aromas mixed with floral fragrances.
-Aging in oak casks during 13 months.
+The white wines develop aromas of exotic fruit mixed with floral fragrances.
+Aging in oak casks during 12 months.

 Food pairing : Seafood, foie gras, fish in a creamy sauce, crayfish.
 Particularly great with a selection of French cheeses.